Nigeria's twin town ponders cause of multiple births

 Sights like this can be seen everywhere in Igbo Ora, where a banner welcomes visitors to the “twins capital of the world”.

 Twins are common in the Yoruba ethnic group that dominates this part of Nigeria.
-A 1970s study by a British gynaecologist found that around 50 sets of twins were born out of every 1,000 births in the southwest - one of the highest rates of twin births in the world.
+A 1970s study by a British gynecologist found that around 50 sets of twins were born out of every 1,000 births in the southwest - one of the highest rates of twin births in the world.

+In Yoruba culture twins are so common that they are traditionally given specific names.
+They are called either Taiwo or Kehinde depending on whether they were born first or second.

 But even for Yoruba people, Igbo Ora is considered to be exceptional.
 Among the nearly 100 secondary school children assembled at the end of their break there were nine sets of twins.